Marsh Gibbon Church of England School

 Our Intent is to help children to:

-• Recognise when they are in the different Zones and learn how to change or stay in the Zone they are in.
+• Recognise when they are in different Zones and learn how to change or maintain their emotional state

-• Increase their emotional vocabulary so they can explain how they are feeling.
+• Increase their emotional vocabulary so they can confidently explain how they are feeling, reflecting their inner spiritual journey of understanding and expression

-• Develop problem-solving skills and resilience
+• Develop problem-solving skills and resilience, trusting in God's strength to face challenges

 Picture